prushton2/BeePositiveApiaryNodeServer/README.md

 # BeePositiveApiaryNodeServer

-This is a node.js server for [prushton2/beepositiveapiary](https://github.com/prushton2/beepositiveapiary) This is built to store and manage orders made from the site.<br>
+This is a node.js server for [prushton2/beepositiveapiary](https://github.com/prushton2/beepositiveapiary) This is built to store, manage, and archive orders made from the site.<br>
 ## Endpoints

 ### /add (POST)